seleniumbase/SeleniumBase/help_docs/install_python_pip_git.md

 ## Installation instructions for Python, pip, brew, git, virtualenv, and virtualenvwrapper

 ### [Python 2.7 or 3.*](https://www.python.org/downloads/)

 If you're a MAC user, Python should already come preinstalled on your machine.
-You can use both Python 2.7 or Python 3 with SeleniumBase.
-If you're on a MAC and have [Homebrew](https://brew.sh/) installed (but not Python 3) you can use: ``brew install python3`` if you wish to use Python 3 instead of Python 2.7.
+You can use both Python 2.7 or Python 3.6+ with SeleniumBase.
+If you're on a MAC and have [Homebrew](https://brew.sh/) installed, you can use: ``brew install python3`` to install Python 3.
 Or you can just get everything from [https://www.python.org/downloads/](https://www.python.org/downloads/).

+For MAC, there's also the official docs.python-guide.org instructions here: [Installing Python 2 on Mac OS X](https://docs.python-guide.org/starting/install/osx/) and [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/#install3-osx).

-If you're a WINDOWS user, [download Python 2.7 from here](https://www.python.org/downloads/release/python-2713/) OR [download Python 3.6.2 from here](https://www.python.org/downloads/release/python-362/).
+If you're a WINDOWS user, [download Python 2.7 from here](https://www.python.org/downloads/release/python-2713/) OR [download Python 3.6.6 from here](https://www.python.org/downloads/release/python-366/).

 ### [Pip](https://en.wikipedia.org/wiki/Pip_%28package_manager%29)